Academic Literacy and Linguistics

 First steps in conducting research: Undergraduate students’ qualitative inquiry into language learning with technology

-- Vorobel, O., Kim, D., & Park, H.-R. (under review).
+- Vorobel, O., Kim, D., & Park, H.-R. (in press).
 An adolescent English learners’ expression of self and identity negotiation through multiliteracy practices.
+Journal of Educational Research.

 - Smith, P., Kim, D., Vorobel, O., & King, J. (2019).
 Verbal reports in the reading processes of language learners: A methodological review.
 Review of Education, 8(1), 37-114.